Tachi Palace: History

 The 1,100-seat Southgate Bingo Palace was built for $1 million by Paland, Inc. of Dallas, and opened on November 4, 1983.
 Within seven months, the construction costs had been recouped, and payments to tribal members began.

-By 1986, when a $750,000 renovation was completed to make Southgate the "most luxurious bingo hall in the state", the hall was being operated by British-American Bingo, Inc., which received 45 percent of revenues, with the remainder going to the tribe.
-Tribal members also made up 20 percent of the hall's workforce.
+By 1986, when a $750,000 renovation was completed to make Southgate the "most luxurious bingo hall in the state", the hall was being operated by British-American Bingo, Inc., which received 45% of revenues, with the remainder going to the tribe.
+Tribal members also made up 20% of the hall's workforce.
 Revenues had grown to $5.3 million in 1987.
-The tribe put the money toward items including youth recreation programs, college scholarships, and construction of homes.
+The tribe put the money toward items including youth recreation programs, college scholarships and construction of homes.

-In 1994, the tribe took over operation of the bingo hall and renamed it as the Palace Indian Gaming Center.
+In 1994, the tribe took over operation of the bingo hall and renamed it Palace Indian Gaming Center.
 The tribe soon added slot machines, which grew in number to 385 as of 1997, despite ongoing efforts by the state to block them.
 In 2005, a major expansion was opened, and it was renamed as Tachi Palace.

 The following year, a 7-story, 255-room hotel was opened on the property.
 The hotel is semi-circular, with plans for a second phase of construction to complete the circle.